-Because of its immense popularity, you will want to follow the tips outlined in this guide for hiking the Watkins Glen Gorge Trail.
+Because of its immense popularity, you should follow the tips outlined in this guide to hiking the Watkins Glen Gorge Trail.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.